Moving average: Simple moving average

 This means that the moving average filter can be computed quite cheaply on real time data with a FIFO / circular buffer and only 3 arithmetic steps.

 During the initial filling of the FIFO / circular buffer the sampling window is equal to the data-set size thus $k = n$ and the average calculation is performed as a cumulative moving average.

 The period selected ($k$) depends on the type of movement of interest, such as short, intermediate, or long-term.

 If the data used are not centered around the mean, a simple moving average lags behind the latest datum by half the sample width.
 An SMA can also be disproportionately influenced by old data dropping out or new data coming in.
 One characteristic of the SMA is that if the data has a periodic fluctuation, then applying an SMA of that period will eliminate that variation (the average always containing one complete cycle).
 But a perfectly regular cycle is rarely encountered.

 For a number of applications, it is advantageous to avoid the shifting induced by using only "past" data.
 Hence a central moving average can be computed, using data equally spaced on either side of the point in the series where the mean is calculated.
 This requires using an odd number of points in the sample window.

 A major drawback of the SMA is that it lets through a significant amount of the signal shorter than the window length.
 This can lead to unexpected artifacts, such as peaks in the smoothed result appearing where there were troughs in the data.
 It also leads to the result being less smooth than expected since some of the higher frequencies are not properly removed.

-Its frequency response is a type of low-pass filter called sinc-in-frequency.
+Its frequency response is a type of low-pass filter called sinc-in-frequency (or, in discrete time, is a Dirichlet kernel).